Why Aren’t Facebook’s Emergency Measures in Place All the Time?

 Kara Swisher: Facebook is prepping for postelection unrest using the same tools for what it calls “at risk” countries.
 We’re now an at-risk country, joining other places like Sri Lanka and Myanmar where these tools have been used before.

-I’m glad they’re doing this, but boy, they caused it.
-They’re trying to put out a fire they caused.
+I’m glad it’s doing this, but boy, it caused it.
+It’s trying to put out a fire it caused.
 What do you think about this?

 Scott Galloway: Well, I think it’s 11 a.m. on the Sunday after the rager you had as a senior in high school, and your parents sent you a text saying they decided to come home early, and you are scrambling to clean up the mess.
 Because the parents — in this metaphor, they’re named Biden and Harris — are up ten points and are on their way.
 So that kind of postelection thinking gets factored into Facebook’s decision-making.